frozenproof/nckh2_real_2.0/README.md

 As we believe only working hard will bring good results .

-Even if it sound typical , its truth as old as the earth.
+Even if it sound typical , its truth as old as the world.
 ```

 ## The general flow of the data ##